Devices and Designs

 Mesh Bags

-These mesh bags can be purchased from vendors offering aquaculture supplies.
+These mesh bags can be purchased from TOGA at our sales or vendors offering aquaculture supplies.
 The fine-mesh bag is for new oyster spat.
-The larger mesh bag is for juvenile oysters 3/4" to 1&1/2 in. long.
-Larger oysters do not require a bag if kept in a float.
+The larger mesh bag is for juvenile oysters 3/4" to 1.5" long.
+Larger spat do not require a bag if kept in a float.

 Float Tools